 - Teachers employed by the Government of Alberta

-- Teachers in schools within the province operated by the Government of Canada
+- Teachers in Alberta schools operated by the Government of Canada

-- Teachers employed by the ATA or any of its local associations
+- Teachers employed by the Association or any of its local associations

 - Teachers employed in community education programs operated by agencies other than school boards